JackDougherty/bookdown-test/docs/bookdown-test.md

 <!-- R global options: each R chunk image to display without code (no echo); display PDF version over JPG/PNG when available -->

-This is a test book, again
+This is a test book, again…

 <!--chapter:end:index.Rmd-->